ogud/3-DNS-Protocol/DNS3-RR-Protocol.md

 Parents can have additional tests, defined delays, queries over TCP, and even ask the DNS Operator to prove they can add data to the zone, or provide a code that is tied to the affected zone.
+The protocol is partially-synchronus, i.e. the server can elect to hold connection open until the operation has concluded or it can return that it received the request.
+It is up to the child to monitor the parent for completion of the operation and issue possible follow-up calls.

 # OP-3-DNS-RR RESTful API